GladCatDK/pydlit/README.md

     "ref": "<Image version>",
     "auth": { <Optional.
 Onyl requiered if registry requiers authentication>
       "url": "<Authentication Endpoint.
-If authentication is requieres scope and service definition, include them in this URL.>", "token_type": "<Token type can either be JWT or Baerer>" "header": "<If authentication requieres a header, put it here.>" "json": "<If authentication requieres a JSON payload, put it here.>" "basicauth": { <Optional.
+If authentication is requieres scope and service definition, include them in this URL.>", "token_type": "<Token type can either be JWT or Bearer>" "header": "<If authentication requieres a header, put it here.>" "json": "<If authentication requieres a JSON payload, put it here.>" "basicauth": { <Optional.
 If the registry authentifies by BasicAtuh, put the data here.
 Token setup will be ignored, if BasicAuth is used.>